Deutschlandticket: Social discount

-As of 2025, over 30 municipalities subsidise the ticket, usually for welfare recipients or asylum seekers.
+As of 2025, more than 30 municipalities subsidise the ticket, mainly for welfare recipients or asylum seekers.
 Prices range from €15 in Würzburg to €53 in Magdeburg.
 The states of Hamburg, Hesse, and North Rhine-Westphalia also provide discounts.
 More than 200 other local and regional welfare tickets remain in use.

-Payment issues for non-Eurozone users
+Payment issues for non-eurozone users

-SEPA direct debit can be problematic for travellers from outside the Eurozone.
-Some banks, such as in the Czech Republic and Sweden, do not support euro-denominated debits right away.
-This may lead to failed payments, ignored cancellation requests, and accumulating debts, which DB Vertrieb may pursue through enforcement.
-It is advised for non-eurozone users to use a local transport phone app which allows credit card as payment.
+SEPA direct debit may fail for users outside the eurozone.
+Some banks, including banks in the Czech Republic and Sweden, do not support euro-denominated debits by default.
+Failed payments can leave subscriptions active while cancellation requests remain unprocessed, leading to unpaid charges that may later be pursued by DB Vertrieb.